 Imagine going on a family vacation, only to be roped into an epic tale where you end up saving the future.

-The Mitchells vs. The Machines centers on the Mitchell family as they drive their movie-loving teenager Katie (Abbi Jacobson) to college—and along the way, they end up in the middle of a robot uprising.
-Meanwhile, Katie deals with the fallout from her father (Danny McBride).
+Along the way, however, they end up in the middle of a robot uprising.
+Meanwhile, Katie deals with the fallout from her father (played by Danny McBride).

 While The Mitchells vs. The Machines leans into several road trip clichés, it also makes some serious flexes with its groundbreaking animation that incorporates many techniques as a celebration of film.

-Yet, despite its technical prowess, the film never forgets its heart as a feelgood animated masterpiece with killer robots.
+Yet, despite its technical prowess, the film never forgets its heart as a feel-good animated masterpiece with killer robots.

 3. The Way, Way Back (2013)